Kangar: History

+Government

+Kangar Municipal Council is the local government of Kangar Town and the rest of the State of Perlis.
+It was established on 1 January 1980 through the merger of Kangar Town Council, Padang Besar Town Board and Kaki Bukit and Simpang Empat local councils, all which were established in the mid 1950s.
+In the beginning, the jurisdiction area of the Kangar municipality was 40 square kilometres.
+This was increased to 118 square kilometres in 1989 and 795 square kilometres in 1997.
+As of 2025, 17 people have helmed the Council as Presidents, all which were men and four of them were also concurrently Menteri Besar of Perlis at their time in office.

+Council presidents

 Demographics

-Majority of Kangar population speaks Perlis Malay which is a sub-dialect of Kedah Malay but also has its own unique features compared to those of neighbouring Kedah.
+The majority of Kangar's population speaks Perlis Malay which is a sub-dialect of Kedah Malay but also has its own unique features compared to those of neighbouring Kedah.

-The Han Chinese, the second largest community in Kangar are primarily Hokkien speaking.
-However, significant Mandarin and English is also well known amongst the local Chinese.
-In particular, Kangar, and by extension Perlis, is best known for its distinct Hokkien dialect, known as Penang Hokkien.
-Hokkien serves as the lingua franca of Kangar.
+The Han Chinese, the second largest community in Kangar are primarily Hokkien speaking, with the language serving as the lingua franca of the city's Chinese population.
+In addition, significant knowledge of Mandarin and English is also present amongst them.

 Other languages spoken in Kangar includes Tamil, Telugu, Malayali as well as Punjabi and Hindi among the Kangar Indian population and Southern Thai by the Kedah-Siamese community.

 Places of interest

 Downtown Kangar is a mixture of old and new shophouses, and has an elegant colonial State Secretariat Building and clocktower from the 1930s.
 Other major landmarks are: